Charleston Slip-and-Fall Accident Lawyer

 Our firm will investigate your slip-and-fall accident and decide whether the property or business owner’s negligence played a part.
 We may obtain eyewitness interviews, inspections of the property, and surveillance footage of your incident.
 Then, we will help you understand your rights and potential legal options moving forward.
 We work on a contingency fee basis, and always inform our clients of our fee schedule up front.

 A slip-and-fall accident can lead to broken bones, concussions, traumatic brain injuries, and other serious harm.
 Don’t let your injuries go without consequence for negligent parties.
-If you or a loved one recently had a slip-and-fall incident, call (843) 737-9356, or click here to schedule a free consultation with HawkLaw in Mount Pleasant or throughout South Carolina.
+If you or a loved one recently had a slip-and-fall incident, call (843) 737-9356, or click here to schedule a consultation with HawkLaw in Mount Pleasant or throughout South Carolina.